expertfunda logo Top Interview Questions Binary Tree Binary Search Tree Graph

 491. Non-decreasing Subsequences java solution

 Given an integer array nums, return all the different possible non-decreasing subsequences of the given array with at least two elements.
-You may return the answer in any order.
+The answer may be returned in any order.

 class Solution {